jpswade/jpswade.github.io/_posts/2011-08-15-the-rise-and-fall-of-whoisx.md

 > <https://www.google.com/adsense/support/bin/answer.py?answer=113058&stc=aspe-ai4-en>.

-Although I agree with Google&#8217;s terms, this was an outside case and I couldn&#8217;t understand why they had chosen the example they had, since the &#8220;visit website&#8221; link on the page links to a website that doesn&#8217;t exist.
+Although I agree with Google's terms, this was an outside case and I couldn't understand why they had chosen the example they had, since the &#8220;visit website&#8221; link on the page links to a website that doesn't exist.

 At the very worst, the URL contains an adult word, which is almost impossible to filter due to the &#8220;[Scunthorpe problem](http://en.wikipedia.org/wiki/Scunthorpe_problem)&#8221; and that Google have not supplied a &#8220;bad word list&#8221; for us to work off.

-This meant that without spending a lot of time on developing a very complex filter system so that ads aren&#8217;t displayed on pages containing potentially bad words, there was very little we could do about it.
+This meant that without spending a lot of time on developing a very complex filter system so that ads aren't displayed on pages containing potentially bad words, there was very little we could do about it.

 So, this signals the end for [WhoisX](http://whoisx.co.uk/) as we know it.

-Consider this 30 days that the site will be closing down in it&#8217;s current form.
+Consider this 30 days that the site will be closing down in it's current form.

-However, we do have plans to open a new domain lookup service, supported by Phurix in it&#8217;s place.
+However, we do have plans to open a new domain lookup service, supported by Phurix in it's place.

 Watch this space!